derrickhwang21/taskmaster/README.md

  2/02/2019: Added in Firestore and completed add, delete functionality to Firestore database.

- 2/03/2019: Updated readme and added in Firebase update functionality
+ 2/03/2019: Updated readme and added in Firebase update functionality , added cloud functions, added sample of how data is stored in firestore